• Skip to primary navigation

 • Measurements here are entirely adjustable to taste.
 You don't need to measure anything precisely.
 Just eyeball it.

-• If you dont want to drizzle soy sauce over all of the asparagus, you can serve it in a dipping bowl on the side with a bit of garlic powder, or mashed roasted garlic cloves mixed in.
+• If you dont want to drizzle the garlic soy sauce over all of the asparagus, you can serve it in a dipping bowl on the side.

 YOUR NOTES